defndaines/eiga/maru_sqlite/README.md

 [Maru](https://github.com/elixir-maru/maru) and
 [Sqlite.Ecto](https://github.com/jazzyb/sqlite_ecto).

+## Status

+This project provides access to all the Eiga data.
+I didn't complete the bundling of the project into a release.

 ## Development

 This project is written in Elixir.
 In order to build and run it, you will need